 Author and @StoryGrid developer Shawn Coyne breaks the main types of non-fiction into four categories: academic, how to, narrative non-fiction, and big ideas.
 Yet the subtlety of sub-genres means that Jacob Bobby, who writes about self-development on @Quora, has categorized How To books alone into three subtypes: self-help books with practical information and personal stories that focus on a specific problem (such as overcoming anxiety); self-improvement books that dig deeply into conquering a particular skill; and personal development books that help readers broadly change their habits (such as a book on mindfulness).

 Before delving into such subtleties, here is a more in-depth list of 24 non-fiction genres that helps explain their distinctions.
 Keep in mind that you still need to take into account the emotional expectations a reader has for any particular genre.
 For fiction authors, this article breaks its genres down based on content length, structure, and three other factors.
-Or if you’re a novelist, here’s a good summary that covers how genre expectations can be bent; this is an important consideration regardless of your book’s niche.
+Or if you’re a novelist, here’s a good summary that covers how genre expectations can be bent, an important consideration regardless of your book’s niche.

 Comparison Shop to Refine Content, Audience